Behavioural adaptation: a clue to visual impairment?

 Vision impairment – when a person’s sight cannot be improved with glasses or contact lenses – should not be considered an unavoidable part of the natural ageing process.1 It is more than the loss of ability to read letters on a chart; it affects our ability to see in the dark and the speed at which we can read.

 One of the most common causes of vision impairment is the development of eye disease, which is especially common in the elderly.
-Diseases such as agerelated macular degeneration (AMD), including geographic atrophy (GA) – an advanced form of AMD – and diabetic retinopathy all cause vision impairment if untreated.2
+Diseases such as age-related macular degeneration (AMD), geographic atrophy – an advanced form of AMD – and diabetic eye diseases, including diabetic retinopathy and diabetic macular edema, all cause vision impairment if untreated.3

-People with such diseases often experience difficulty in:
+People with such diseases often experience difficulty in:2

 Consequently, many people experiencing visual impairment may use coping strategies to help them adapt.
-These behavioural changes include (but are not limited to):
+These behavioural changes include (but are not limited to):2

 - Squinting, tilting or turning their head when looking at objects

 - Holding reading materials, such as books, closer to their face